Judo-Security/judosecuritydocs/README.md

 In the mode where the user is securing data through the web interface, Judo Security provides an installation-free ready-to-use Judo client to the users.
-The web interface allows users to execute basic actions like creation and retrieval through Judo Security’s web client, defining policy and reviewing audit logs.
+The web interface allows users to execute basic actions like creation and retrieval through Judo Security’s web client, defining and viewing policy and reviewing audit logs.